WWBN/AVideo/README.md

 docker-compose up --build -d
 ```

-In production you should remove the phpmyadmin image by setting `ENABLE_PHPMYADMIN=no`.

-Also we're working on a prebuild image.
-So you can use the image from [Docker hub](https://hub.docker.com/r/trickert76/avideo-platform/tags).
+Also there is a prebuild image.
+So you can use the image from [Docker hub](https://hub.docker.com/r/avideo/streamer/tags).

 # Roadmap